razaviah/Lambda-Cloud/README.md

     4) Upload the file from EC2 to S3.
 The file should be in an ‘input’ folder in the S3 bucket.

 5. When the file lands on the S3 bucket, a lambda is triggered.
 The lambda function will:
+    1) get the customer id list from the S3 ..json file;
+    2) query the customer names from the database based on the customer id list.
+    3) send a JSON data, including customer id , customer name and today’s date to an API endpoint.
+The API endpoint is: https://virtserver.swaggerhub.com/wcd_de_lab/top10/1.0.0/add
+    4) Here are some tips for the lambda function: